 - Place the meat in a bowl, add the ground spices, the paste and the turmeric.
 Mix well, massaging the marinade into the meat.
 Cover and allow to marinate overnight.

 - Heat oil over medium heat in a pot.
-Add the sliced onion, sprinkle with the salt and fry for about five minutes, or until the onions turn a deep golden brown.
+Add the sliced onion, sprinkle with the salt and fry for about ten minutes, or until the onions turn a golden brown.
 Be careful not to burn the onions.

 - Add the meat with the marinade and any juices to the pot.
 Mix well and fry for five minutes or until meat is browned all over.